viraltux/Forecast.jl/docs/src/index.md

 Julia package containing utilities intended for Time Series analysis.

-:warning: This package is under development and its functionality has not been thoroughly tested.
+**Warning**: This package is under development and its functionality has not been thoroughly tested.
 Please, consider to report issues if you find any.

 ## List of Methods

-- Auto-correlation/covariance function
+- Auto-correlation/covariance function and custom plots
-- Cros-correlation/covariance function
+- Cros-correlation/covariance function and custom plots
+- Henderson Moving Average Filter
-- Lagged differences of a given order
+- Lagged differences and Reverse lagged differences of a given order
 - Locally Estimated Scatterplot Smoothing (LOESS)
-- Seasonal and Trend decomposition based on Loess (STL)
+- Seasonal and Trend decomposition based on Loess (STL) and custom plot
 - Simple Moving Average
+- Seasonal Plot for series and Time Series

 ## Manual Outline

 ```@contents
 Pages = [